ctn-waterloo/website/ctn_waterloo/content/research/nef/neural-engineering-book-to-do-list.md

 ### Chapter 8

-- Most obviously, it would be valuable to adopt a better synaptic model and do a similar derivation to find the neural equivalent of standard control structures (i.e. 1/1+s\tau is a first-order approximation).
+- Most obviously, it would be valuable to adopt a better synaptic model and do a similar derivation to find the neural equivalent of standard control structures (i.e. $1/1+s\tau$ is a first-order approximation).

 - Our current analysis (though not the models) assumes the same PSC for each connection between populations.
 It would be useful to relax this assumption and see how the analysis is affected.

-- We are not entirely satisfied with having to define g(t)=h(t)*h(t) in order to complete the analysis.
+- We are not entirely satisfied with having to define $g(t)=h(t)*h(t)$ in order to complete the analysis.
 It would be cleaner if this was not done.

 - It would be useful to demonstrate more typical control theoretic analyses on an example system (perhaps the neural integrator).
 That is, explore open and closed loop gain, show the Bode plot, etc. in general, doing signal/control analyses more extensively.